 By Thais Lopez Vogel, VoLo Foundation

-David S. Vogel and Thais Lopez Vogel are Founders/Trustees of VoLo Foundation, a private family foundation that seeks to educate audiences on how to create a sustainable and secure planet for generations to come.
-To learn more, visit www.volofoundation.org and follow @volofoundation on social media.
+Thais Lopez Vogel is founder and trustee of VoLo Foundation, a private family foundation established in 2014 that educates audiences on how to create a sustainable and secure planet for generations to come.
+To learn more, please visit please visit www.volofoundation.org and follow @volofoundation on social media.